cfuke1/cfuke1.github.io/essays/aireflection.md

   14. Other uses in ICS 314 not listed above

-In ICS 314, some other ways I used AI were in
+In ICS 314, some other ways I used AI were in trying to find the best ways to do agile projec tmagnagement.

 ### III.
 Impact on Learning and Understanding: